 The bottom line….a great headshot is your silent sales person!
 It is selling your personal brand for you in ways that you can’t imagine.
 Whether it’s adorning your Linkedin profile or sitting as the header on your monthly newsletter or CV, or maybe you’re one of the lucky people who has their photo branded right on their business card!
 No matter the use, a great, professional headshot should last you a couple of years before you need to update it (actors may need a new one every year).

 Here’s to great branding!

 Timeless Images by Susan.
-We provide individual headshot sessions, corporate group headshots on location and team/group portraits.
+We provide individual headshot sessions, corporate headshots on location and team/group portraits.
 Call for more information today!
 734.391.8662